bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/jupyter.rst

 IPyWidgets outside the notebook
 -------------------------------

-Now that you know how to use Bokeh in the JupyterLab and classical notebook environments, you might want to take advantage of the vibrant Jupyter ecosystem outside of these environments.
+Now that you know how to use Bokeh in JupyterLab and Notebook 7, you might want to take advantage of the vibrant Jupyter ecosystem outside of these environments.
 You can do so with the `ipywidgets_bokeh`_ extension for Bokeh: